slack-duckbot/slack_changebot/README.md

 `export REDIS_URL=redis://localhost:6379`

 ### Running a background worker

 To run a background worker, use the command `rq worker` (will default to `redis://localhost:6379` connection)

 To specify a different connection URL, use `rq worker --url redis://user:secrets@a.different.host:1234/0`

-### Running a local instance of Redis using Docker

-If you have Docker installed, you can spin up a simple Redis container

-`docker run -d -p 6379:6379 redis`